kks32/random-walk-graph/README.md

 ## Solution

-This assumes a random choice is being made at every intersection.
-Probability of reaching green is 0.1109578
+This assumes a random choice from a uniform distribution is being made at every intersection.
+Probability of reaching green is `0.111036211104`.